 With a view this magnificent, you'll want nothing to get in the way, but a minimalist ceremonial backdrop may be in order.
 While we wouldn't call this an arch per se, the structure creates the perfect frame for the newlyweds' vows while leaving the sweeping oceanic vista free from obstruction.
 Two swags of monstera leaves, palm fronds, orchids, pampas grass, and white king proteas finish off the look.

-"Tropical elements are very much associated with the beach vibe so consider incorporating tropical flowers and foliage to your arrangements and décor," suggest Grosset.
-"For your furniture rentals, you can use driftwood, bamboo, and natural rattan that can make your guests feel like they are lounging at a beach bar in front of the sea."
 This tropical color scheme of vibrant green, creamy white, and natural tones is the epitome of island charm.
-We're obsessed with the combination of textures from the soaring arrangements of palm leaves to the organic rattan and wicker finishes to the bamboo furniture.
+We're obsessed with the combination of textures, from the soaring arrangements of palm leaves to the organic rattan and wicker finishes to the bamboo furniture.

-If the sea and all its splendor aren't enough of a backdrop, or just not an option for your venue, then what better way to relax with your new spouse and commemorate a beach theme than with a macramé hammock, like this couple did for their destination wedding in Tulum?
+What better way to relax with your new spouse and commemorate a beach theme than with a macramé hammock, like this couple did for their destination wedding in Tulum?
 "Our couples usually love to identify with our little beach town, Tulum, and incorporate the local style as much as they can in their big day," says Grosset.
-"These local details mixed with the personal elements of the couple can make the experience more unique and complete."
+"These local details, mixed with the personal elements of the couple, can make the experience more unique and complete."

 We love a uniform, on-theme look, and a bridal bouquet should be no exception.
 Blend the local colors and greenery into your bouquet for an ode to the destination and culture.
 It's also a cheaper alternative to flying in exotic flowers that may not even withstand the climate.
 This bride's oh-so-tropical bouquet consists of tonal palms, ferns, massive monstera leaves, and anthurium.